duong755/tex-make/CONTRIBUTING.md

 Both `\input{}` and `\include{}` are not usable for files that has preamble or `\begin{document}`.
 So you have to provide all the packages you need in the root file.

--   Package `subfiles` allows us to use `\begin{document}` in the subfiles but the subfiles can not have their own preambles.
+-   `subfiles` allows us to use `\begin{document}` in the subfiles but the subfiles can not have their own preambles.
 With this, subfiles can be nested.
--   Package `standalone` provide `\import{path}{filename}` and `\subimport{path}{filename}`.
-Beside allowing `\begin{document}` in the subfiles, this package allows the subfiles to have their own preambles. `standalone` also can be nested, but it looks more naturally, in my opinion.
+-   `import` provide `\import{path}{filename}` and `\subimport{path}{filename}`.
+Together with `standalone` package, this package allows the subfiles to have their own preambles.
+With `import`, the path to the subfiles can be relative with the file that imports it only, instead of relative to the root file.

-So that's why I have chosen package `standalone`.
-It is the most flexible.
-With this package, I can build PDF for just the part that I work with, not the entire document, and I can freely load the packages that my part needs.
+So that's why I have chosen `standalone` and `import` packages.
+It is the most flexible solution in my opinion.
+With these packages, I can build PDF for just the part that I work with, not the entire document, and I can freely load the packages that my part needs.
 But of course, this solution has caveat - _performance_.
-But for now I don't mind it.
-Maybe, the project will serve both solution: `\input` and `standlone`, `\input` for the whole document, `standlone` for parts of it.
+But for now, I don't mind it.
+Maybe someday, the project will serve both solution: `\input` and `standalone`, `\input` for the whole document, `standalone` for parts of it.

 ### Chapters, Sections and so on